DogLiket/Polis-Brawl-Server/README.md

 ## Configure client
 To connect to your server, you need a custom client.
 Here the only solution is to use a [pre-made client](https://mega.nz/folder/CX5XAK4T#G-nEfnR8y82Gk3ZuzOwtyQ/file/OHhWEZwL).
 Just replace the IP in the frida-gadget config with yours (```/lib/armeabi-v7a/libgg.config.so```) ```{"interaction":{"interaction":{"type":"script","path":"libscript.so","on_change":"reload","parameters":{"redirectHost":"YOUR_IP","relocate":true}}}```
+If you have Android 10, use VMOS Pro